Programmery/tesla-test-page/README.md

 ```console
 npm run build
 ```
 Now wait for static files to generate into (you guessed it) `static` folder.
+It takes a bit of time because of image compression.
-You can now open the HTML-file and play around.
+After it is done, you can open the HTML-file and play around.

 ## Test it, it works
 To test the project run: